infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/subscriptions.md

-## What is a Pro Subscription?
+## What is a Pro subscription?

-The Infinite Flight Pro Subscription* comes with all In-App Purchases unlocked, including any newly added content during the active subscription period.
+The Infinite Flight Pro Subscription* comes with all in-app purchases unlocked, including any newly added content during the active subscription period.
 Only items purchased separately will remain available once your subscription expires or is cancelled.